learningbyplaying/fastapi-kafka-real-scenarios/scenarios/helloworld/README.md

   -d ''
 ```

-3. And post /producer to run the producer, you can choose the message:
+3. And POST **/producer** to run the producer, you can choose the message:

 ```
 curl -X 'POST' \